Space Only Stand Regulations & Information

 Display / Modular Stands

 If you do not plan to construct a stand but utilise a “pop up” structure as a backdrop, all stand regulations still apply to your stand.
-You are required to submit a Stand Plan, Risk Assessment and Method Statement and any additional information, as found under the ‘Permission to Build’ section.
+You are required to submit a full stand plan submission with supporting H&S documentation by completing the Compulsory Space Only Health & Safety Form by Friday 20th February.
+All documents must be submitted in English.

 Floorcovering

-If a large number of services (water & waste, gas, electrics, etc.) are required, the Organisers state that It is mandatory for all exhibitors to include a ramp when incorporating a raised floor within their stand.
+If a large number of services (water & waste and electrics, etc.) are required, the Organisers state that It is mandatory for all exhibitors to include a ramp when incorporating a raised floor within their stand.
 Please visit the RAI Webshop or contact exhibitorservices@rai.nl.

 Height Restriction